 Four main pillars of the Hajj

-The four key pillars of Hajj include Ihram, Saee, Waqfat, Arafah, and Tawaf al-Ifaadah.
+The four key pillars of Hajj we are going to mention in this Hajj guide include Ihram, Saee, Waqfat, Arafah, and Tawaf al-Ifaadah.

 A brief history of the Hajj